jgm/pandoc/man/man1/pandoc.1.md

     it is assumed that the script is at `/cgi-bin/mimetex.cgi`.

 -i, \--incremental
-:   Make list items in S5 display incrementally (one by one).
+:   Make list items in Slidy or S5 display incrementally (one by one).

 \--xetex
 :   Create LaTeX outut suitable for processing by XeTeX.